 These words from Rumi are the perfect expression of how I felt as I began to dedicate myself to yoga.
 Yoga did all of those things for me, and I was a changed woman because of it.

 To me, yoga is so much more than a practice, it is a path.
-It is often the practice though that draws us in.
+However, it is often the physical practice that draws us in.
 It is those experiences in the body, on the mat, that begin a stirring.
 But that is only the beginning.
-I feel very strongly that yoga can open us to a fuller way of living, if we so choose to dive in.
+I see how yoga can open us to a fuller way of living, if we have the courage to dive in.
 It can guide us, support us, and give us powerful tools for navigating all the time off the mat, which we simply call life.

 The postures, the breathing, the liberation… It is sweet nectar.
 But as a wise and ancient yogi once said (according to the mystics, anyway) “I’d rather taste sugar than be sugar”.
 So how does yoga fill us up, and encourage us to fill others?

-In my own journey, I have found great joy in the four paths of yoga, and how they reveal themselves to me, through me.
+In my own journey, I have found great joy in the four paths of yoga, and how they reveal themselves to me, through this powerful practice.

 The Yoga of Service